-The aforementioned errors when either installing or updating the Edge browser occurs due to a Network issue.
-There are actually a range of error codes that are associated with the network connection issue.
+The aforementioned errors when either installing or updating the Edge browser occur due to a Network issue.
+There is actually a range of error codes that are associated with the network connection issue.
 These error codes include Error 500 or 0x80010108, 0x80040801, 0x80042193, 0x80042194, 0x800421F4, 0x800421F6, 0x800421F7, 0x800421F8, 0x80072742, 0x80072EE2, 0x80072EE7, 0x80072EFD, and 0x80072EFE.
 To fix them, there are several options you can try.
 You can try to run the Network Adapter troubleshooter or update or reset the Network Adapter as well as check and the proxy configuration.

 Follow the steps below to update your Network Adapter Driver:

 Note: If updating the network drivers didn’t help in fixing the problem, you can also try to uninstall the very same drivers and restart your Windows 10 PC.
 After that, the system itself will reinstall the drivers you just uninstalled.
 Alternatively, you can also download and install the drivers from the manufacturer’s website directly.